ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

     - mortality benefits in severe ARDS
     - Needs critical care team already experienced in proning
 - Other strategies
-    - Recruitment maneuvers to recruit atelectatic lung but may increase mortality in higher baseline PEEP
+    - **Recruitment maneuvers** to recruit atelectatic lung but may increase mortality in higher baseline PEEP
+    - Alternate modes of ventilation like **airway pressure release ventilation and HFO ventilation**